jerryka2/Security-admin/README.md

 <<<<<<< HEAD
 # Security-admin
 =======
-# CarePoint Admin Panel
+# EnergiPort Admin Panel

-This is the admin panel for the CarePoint doctor appointment application built with React + Vite.
+This is the admin panel for the EnergiPort EV charging station application built with React + Vite.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.